Luis-Varona/umnb-tax-rates-police-spending/data_report/data_report.md

 \end{figure}
 ``` -->

-[TODO: Add explanation of the above figure]
+We see here that [TODO: Elaborate]

 *[Figure 2 will appear here in the PDF.]*